OmniLayer/spec/README.md

 Description: Transaction type 0 transfers coins in the specified currency from the sending address to the reference address, defined in [Appendix A](#appendix-a-storing-mastercoin-data-in-the-blockchain).
 This transaction can not be used to transfer bitcoins.

-If the amount to transfer exceeds the number owned by the sending address, this indicates the user is transferring all of them.
+If the amount to transfer exceeds the number owned by the sending address, the send message is invalid.

 [Future: Note that if the transfer comes from an address which has been marked as “Savings”, there is a time window in which the transfer can be undone.]